Sundre's Broadband Opportunity

 b) which business model the public supports - a privatized network, or a publicly-owned network.

-Surveys can be completed either online using a unique identifying number assigned to every household and business property, or via telephone.
-Surveys may also be completed at the presentation - be sure to bring the unique PIN that will be mailed to your household shortly.
+Surveys were completed either online using a unique identifying number assigned to every household and business property, or via telephone.
+Surveys were also be completed at the public presentations.

-A door-to-door campaign will be conducted near the end of the survey period to try and connect with households that did not have the opportunity to complete the survey elsewhere.
+A door-to-door campaign was also conducted near the end of the survey period to try and connect with households that did not have the opportunity to complete the survey elsewhere.

 Three presentations were hosted at the Sundre Community Centre on May 9th.
 Below is the presentation.